adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

 This problem typically occurs when an application is developed as single monolithic piece of code, with the entire business processing combined into a single tier shared with the presentation layer.

-Here’s an example that demonstrates the problem.
-The example uses ASP.NET Web API.
+Here’s an example using ASP.NET that demonstrates the problem.
 You can find the complete sample [here][code-sample].

 - The `Post` method in the `WorkInFrontEnd` controller implements an HTTP POST operation.
 This operation simulates a long-running, CPU-intensive task.
 The work is performed on a separate thread, in an attempt to enable the POST operation to complete quickly and ensure that the caller remains responsive.

 - The `Get` method in the `UserProfile` controller implements an HTTP GET operation.
 This method is much less CPU intensive.

 ```csharp
 public class WorkInFrontEndController : ApiController